Clitoral Vulvodynia

 10. Hormonal Imbalances: Fluctuations in hormones affecting nerve sensitivity.

-12. Chronic Infections: Persistent or recurrent infections.
+12. Chronic Infections: Persistent or infections.

 13. Tissue Irritation: From excessive hygiene practices or harsh chemicals.